Morgan Park Neighbors Say Woman Put Poison-Laced Hot Dogs On Lawn For Dogs To Eat; Alderman Says It's Not Legal, Even On Private Property

 CHICAGO (CBS) — Dog owners in Morgan Park are on high alert – accusing a neighbor of trying to poison their pets using hot dogs.

-CBS 2 Political Investigator Dana Kozlov looked into the claims Thursday night, and also into whether it is legal to leave poison on private property.READ MORE: Chicago Weather: Best Rain Friday Night
+CBS 2 Political Investigator Dana Kozlov looked into the claims Thursday night, and also into whether it is legal to leave poison on private property.READ MORE: Suburban Man Laid Off Twice Having Trouble Claiming Unemployment

 Hot dogs laced with a blue substance were found lying on the grass in Morgan Park.
 People living in the area where they were found believe the blue stuff is poison.